SafeExamBrowser/seb-server/docs/overview.rst

 Safe Exam Browser Server (SEB Server) is a web-service application to help setting up and maintain e-assessments with `Safe Exam Browser <https://safeexambrowser.org/>`_ (SEB) in a centralized manner.
 The SEB Server application can be used by an institution or organization as a self-maintained, lightweight server application to organize and setup their e-assessments.
-Furthermore SEB Server can be setup and run within a cloud infrastructure and be as a service by a general service provider.
+Furthermore SEB Server can be setup and run within a cloud infrastructure an be provides as centralized service from a general service provider.

 For an organization or institution that want to provides safe e-assessments with `Safe Exam Browser <https://safeexambrowser.org/>`_, SEB Server can help to organize this e-assessments more effectively, safely and in one place.